The Role of IT Auditor

 Key figures such as John Lainhart, a pioneer in IT governance and control, and organizations like ISACA (Information Systems Audit and Control Association) have significantly influenced the field’s growth and development.

-Overview of the Field
+Overview of the IT Auditor

-Definition and Explanation of the Niche
+Definition and Explanation of the IT Auditor

 IT auditing involves the evaluation of an organization’s IT systems, policies, and operations to ensure they align with established standards and regulations.
 The goal is to identify risks, improve efficiency, and ensure data integrity and security.

-Key Technologies and Tools Used
+Key Technologies and Tools Used by IT Auditor

 Common tools include audit management software like ACL and IDEA, security assessment tools such as Nessus and Qualys, and data analysis tools like SQL and Python.